manojmarquez33/manojmarquez33/README.md

 #### A passionate Web & android app developer from India
 ![A passionate Web & android app developer from India](https://github.com/codemub/codemub/blob/main/github%20banner.jpg)

-I'm Manojkumar , First year pursuing Bachelors in Computer science and engineering.
+I'm Manojkumar ,Pursuing Bachelors in Computer science and engineering.
 I am an enthusiastic and social person who loves to take up new challenges and learn new skills.
 I love meeting new people, exchanging ideas and spreading knowledge and positivity.